-Body weight of the control Wistar rats was in the whole course of the experiment higher in comparison to SHR, nevertheless, the differences were decreasing with age and in the 9th week it was only 8%.
-Administration of losartan to Wistar rats evoked an increase of body weight, at 9th week by 11%.
-In SHR, after losartan treatment, the body weight was increased (in 9th week by 14%) even after first week of treatment and it did not differ from the body weight of control Wistar rats.
-All values are illustrated in Fig. 2.
+Body weight of the control Wistar rats was higher during the entire experiment in comparison to SHR, but the differences were decreasing with age and in the 9th week it was only 8 %.
+The administration of losartan to Wistar rats evoked an increase of body weight by 11 % in the 9th week.
+The body weight was increased in losartan-treated SHR already after the first week of treatment (in the 9th week by 14 %) and it did not differ from the body weight of control Wistar rats (Fig. 2).